 Here’s what we’ve learned, specifically about the photography side of things.

-1. Shoot in HDR
+1. Shoot in HDR (or have great flash technique)

 High Dynamic Range photography can be simplified down to taking 3 pictures from the exact same position in 3 different varying exposure levels – under, correctly, and overexposed.
 Then, in post production, combine those images into one HDR image with the variability and flexibility to show the detail in the highs, lows, and throughout.
 Many cameras will have an auto-HDR function that will automatically set your camera to take 3 images when you take a picture, like the Canon 5d Mark IV we’ve been using.